TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.9-leading-indicators/_index.md

 - Usage among RDS Hosts in a farm
 - Usage among Horizon Connection Server in a pod
 - Usage among disk in a vSAN disk group
+- Usage among web servers in a farm

 There are 2 options to calculate unbalanced: